Emergency Notification System

 Smart911 is a new safety feature that is available in addition to Rave Alert.
 Smart911 allows individuals to create a Safety Profile at www.smart911.com, at no cost, that includes information they want 9-1-1 and response teams to have in the event of an emergency.
 When a person makes an emergency call, their Safety Profile is automatically displayed to the 9-1-1 call taker’s screen, saving critical seconds in response to an emergency.
 When coupled with Rave Alert, residents can receive notifications on potentially hazardous situations involving weather, traffic and other emergencies.

-The Village strongly encourages residents to register for Rave Alert / Smart 911 beginning now through May 1.
+The Village strongly encourages residents to register for Rave Alert / Smart 911 as soon as possible.

 Register online today!